 - Previous experience, or transferrable skills to allow working with children and young adults with challenging behaviour

 - Have the flexibility and willingness to work shifts, including weekends

 - Hold a Full UK Driving Licence

-Outcomes First Group is committed to safeguarding and promoting the welfare of everyone in our care are therefore his post is subject to an enhanced DBS check where suitable references will be sought prior to your employment start date.
+Outcomes First Group is committed to safeguarding and promoting the welfare of everyone in our care.
+This post is subject to an enhanced DBS check and suitable references will be sought prior to your employment start date.